hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfplan-v2.html.md

   allows the provider to be interpreted unambiguously in the unusual situation where a provider offers a resource type whose name does not start with its own name, such as the `googlebeta` provider offering `google_compute_instance`.

+    -> **Note:** Starting with Terraform 0.13, the `provider_name` field contains the _full_ source address to the provider in the Terraform Registry.
+Example:
+    `registry.terraform.io/hashicorp/null` for the null provider.

 * `deposed` - An identifier used during replacement operations, and can be used to identify the exact resource being replaced in state.
 * `change` - The data describing the change that will be made to this resource.